 Available in the Museum lobby, the map / guide (PDF) contains a floor plan.
 A version of this guide is also available in several foreign languages and at the Information Desk.

 To sign out a wheelchair, stroller, or scooter, please speak to an information specialist at the Information Desk in the lobby.
-A form of ID must be provided to borrow equipment.

 Contact a staff member at the Information Desk.